smnookin/smnookin.github.io/_posts/2015-10-04-autonomous-golf-carts-as-the-future-competitor-to-the-mit-shuttle.md

 ![](http://acl.mit.edu/projects/images/GEM.jpg)

-Next time an MIT student is running late to class, they may have the option to push through the crowd in a self-driving cart.
+Next time an MIT student is running late to class, they may have the option to coast through the crowd in a self-driving cart.

 This idea of allowing students to ride in self-driving carts came from the lab of Professor Jonathan How, a researcher in the Aeronautics Department as well as Editor-in-Chief and Technical Associate Editor of the IEEE Control Systems Magazine.
 He and his staff are using the carts as part of a controls systems project to collect Big Data from pedestrians and compile it for research.